dtcenter/METplus-Training/.github/ISSUE_TEMPLATE/new_module.md

 name: New training module
 about: Add a new training module
 title: ''
-labels: 'alert: NEED ACCOUNT KEY, alert: NEED MORE DEFINITION, alert: NEED PROJECT ASSIGNMENT, type: new module'
+labels: 'alert: NEED ACCOUNT KEY, alert: NEED MORE DEFINITION, alert: NEED CYCLE ASSIGNMENT, type: new module'
 assignees: ''